CaMcIntosh/SQL/Climate Conference Analysis/README.md

 - Hotel reservations and RSVPs
 - Peer feedback assignments between VIPs

-The goal of this project is to demonstrate practical SQL skills, particularly **JOINs, self-joins, and aggregation**, using realistic business questions.
+The purpose of this project is to demonstrate practical SQL skills using realistic business questions rather than toy examples.

 ---